loculus-project/loculus/docs/src/content/docs/reference/glossary.md

 ### Aligned sequence

 An aligned sequence is a sequence that has been aligned to a [reference sequence](#reference-sequences).
 I.e., it is a sequence that has the same length as the reference sequence.
-It is the task of the [preprocessing pipeline](#preprocessing-pipeline) to generate perform the alignment.
+It is the task of the [preprocessing pipeline](#preprocessing-pipeline) to perform the alignment.

 ### Backend

-The "Loculus backend" is the central server service of Loculus and responsible for managing submissions and persisting data.
-Among others, it offers APIs to submit and revise data.
+The "Loculus backend" is the central server service of Loculus and responsible for managing submissions and ensuring data persistence.
+Among other things, it offers APIs to submit and revise data.
 For querying and retrieving data, [LAPIS](#lapis) is usually used.
 The backend is written in Kotlin and uses the Spring framework.

 ### Deletion

-A deletion is a type of [mutation](#mutation) where a nucleotide or amino acid is not present in a sequence.
-The notation for a deletion in case of a single-segmented nucleotide sequence is `<base of reference genome><position>-` (e.g., C100-).
-A mutation in case of a [multi-segmented](#segment) nucleotide sequence or a amino acid sequence is further prefixed with the segment or gene name by adding `<segment/gene name>:` (e.g., E:S100-).
+A deletion is a type of [mutation](#mutation) where a nucleotide or amino acid is present in a reference sequence but not present in the sample sequence.
+The notation for a deletion in the case of a single-segmented nucleotide sequence is `<base of reference genome><position>-` (e.g., C100-).
+A mutation in the case of a [multi-segmented](#segment) nucleotide sequence or an amino acid sequence is further prefixed with the segment or gene name by adding `<segment/gene name>:` (e.g., E:S100-).

 ### Insertion

-An insertion is a type of [mutation](#mutation) where one or more nucleotide or amino acid are added to a sequence.
-The notation for an insertion in case of a single-segmented nucleotide sequence is `ins_<position>:<inserted bases>` (e.g., ins_100:AAT).
-An insertion in case of a [multi-segmented](#segment) nucleotide sequence or a amino acid sequence is further contains `<segment/gene name>:` in front of the position (e.g., ins_E:100:AAT).
+An insertion is a type of [mutation](#mutation) where one or more nucleotides or amino acids are present in a sample sequence but not in a reference sequence.
+The notation for an insertion in the case of a single-segmented nucleotide sequence is `ins_<position>:<inserted bases>` (e.g., ins_100:AAT).
+An insertion in the case of a [multi-segmented](#segment) nucleotide sequence or an amino acid sequence further contains `<segment/gene name>:` in front of the position (e.g., ins_E:100:AAT).

 ### Instance